arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

   * Power Management Unit (PMU)
   * ADC in RTC mode

-\*The power consumption in low power modes is only for the ESP32-S3 SoC.
+\*The power consumption ratings listed in low power modes are only for the ESP32-S3 SoC.
 Other components on the board (such as LEDs), consumes power as well, which increases the overall power consumption of the board.

 # Contents